awslabs/serverless-photo-recognition/README.md

 Click on the JWT Tokens tab on the left, then "Id Token" tab and copy the token value.
 You'll need it when running the curl command to search for images (the <JWT_ID_TOKEN> value).

+Note: As noted, if you went the route of setting up your own Amazon Cognito service, you'll need to update the com.budilov.Properties.kt object with the values, otherwise you'll get authentication errors.

 #### AWS Lambda
 For convenience, all 3 AWS Lambda functions are packaged in this project (later on you might want to separate them